bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

 - Name
 The host name of the loaded node (if exists).

+- System
+The vendor name of the loaded client (if exists).

 - State
 The IP address state of the loaded node.
   + This icon ![screenshot](img/check.gif) represents the state **Matched**.
 When a node of this state is imported, it will not update the IP address and MAC address information in BlueCat Address Manager (since it is already a match) but will add additional information obtained by Kompira Cloud Dashboard.